Tips for presenting your scientific poster at a conference

 - Understand exactly what all the figures on the poster show, that you can explain them fully and know their full implications.

-- Have your brief synopsis memorised
+- Have your elevator pitch memorised

 - Know all the key points to your research story without referring to written notes